Skip To Main Content

 Matt Hill assumed the role of head wrestling coach at Edinboro University on May 18, 2018.
 The former Edinboro standout became the 12th head coach of the wrestling program, and fourth on the Division I level.

-In his five seasons at the helm of the Fighting Scot program, Hill has had at least one wrestler advance to the NCAA Championships.
+In his eight seasons at the helm of the Fighting Scot program, Hill has sent 10 wrestlers to the NCAA Championships.

 Hill led the Scots to a fifth-place finish at the MAC Championships in the 2020-21 season with Jacob Oliver qualifying for the NCAA Championships.